Max Baer (boxer): Acting

 Baer additionally worked as a disc jockey for a Sacramento radio station, and for a while he was a wrestler.
 He served as public relations director for a Sacramento automobile dealership and referee for boxing and wrestling matches.

 Family

-Baer was married twice, first to actress Dorothy Dunbar (married July 8, 1931 – divorced October 3, 1933) and then to Mary Ellen Sullivan (1903–1978) (married June 29, 1935 – his death 1959), the mother of his 3 children: actor Max Baer Jr. (born 1937), best known for playing Jethro Bodine on The Beverly Hillbillies; James Manny Baer (1941–2009); and Maudie Marian Baer (born 1944).
+Baer was married twice, first to actress Dorothy Dunbar (married July 8, 1931 – divorced October 3, 1933) and then to Mary Ellen Sullivan (1903–1978) (married June 29, 1935 – his death 1959), the mother of his three children: actor Max Baer Jr. (b.
+1937), best known for playing Jethro Bodine on The Beverly Hillbillies, James Manny Baer (1941–2009), and Maudie Marian Baer (b.
+1944).

 At the time of his death on November 21, 1959, Baer was scheduled to appear in some TV commercials in Los Angeles before returning to his home in Sacramento.

 Death

 On Wednesday, November 18, 1959, Baer refereed a nationally televised 10-round boxing match in Phoenix.
 At the end of the match, to the applause of the crowd, Baer grasped the ropes and vaulted out of the ring and joined fight fans in a cocktail bar.
 The next day, he was scheduled to appear in several television commercials in Hollywood, California.
 On his way, he stopped in Garden Grove, California, to keep a promise he had made thirteen years earlier to the then five-year-old son of his ex-sparring partner, Curly Owens.
 Baer presented the now 18-year-old with a foreign sports car on his birthday, as he had said he would.